2006 United States immigration reform protests: Backlash

-The Washington Post reported that, in the Washington, D.C. suburb of Herndon, a day labor center at which suspected illegal aliens gathered was closed and its mayor and two aldermen lost reelection, in part due to immigration concerns.
+The Washington Post reported that, in the Washington, D.C., suburb of Herndon, a day labor center at which suspected illegal individuals gathered was closed and its mayor and two aldermen lost reelection, in part due to immigration concerns.

 Membership in the Minuteman Project increased due in part to backlash from the protests.
 On May 3, responding to the May 1 boycotts, the Minutemen embarked on a caravan across the United States in an effort to bring attention to a need for border enforcement.
-The caravan was expected to reach Washington, D.C. on May 12.
+The caravan was expected to reach Washington, D.C., on May 12.

 Regarding the Tucson-based anti-immigration movement: In 2006, the Southern Poverty Law Center wrote: "Roy Warden, 59, emerged this spring as one of the country's most controversial, volatile, and, many believe, dangerous characters of the anti-immigration movement."

 Consequences of the 2006 immigration protests

 Although HR-4437 failed to pass through the Senate, it left a trail of consequences that affected the immigrant community.
 One of those consequences was intensive Immigration Customs Enforcement (ICE) raids during the final years of the Bush administration which continued throughout the Obama presidency.
-In the next couple of years, more than 300,000 undocumented immigrant were deported to their home countries, that is 100,000 more than the number of deported immigrants in 2005, a year before the protests.
-The increase in deportations caused fear of retaliation within the undocumented community and resulted in rapid demobilization.
+In the next couple of years, more than 300,000 illegal immigrants were deported to their home countries, that is 100,000 more than the number of deported immigrants in 2005, a year before the protests.
+The increase in deportations caused fear of retaliation within the illegal immigrant community and resulted in rapid demobilization.

 Although HR-4437 did not become a law at the federal level, it did not prevent individual states from passing similar laws.
-In 2006, Pennsylvania passed the Illegal Immigration Relief Act, which fined landlords who rented housing to undocumented immigrants and also fined business owners who hired them.
+In 2006, Pennsylvania passed the Illegal Immigration Relief Act, which fined landlords who rented housing to illegal immigrants and also fined business owners who hired them.
 The State of Arizona passed S.B.
-1070, which led to racial profiling and required police officers to request legal documentation from anyone they suspected was undocumented.
+1070, which led to racial profiling and required police officers to request legal documentation from anyone they suspected was residing in the country unlawfully.
 Both laws, along with similar others, were deemed unconstitutional in part because the U.S. Constitution assigns control over immigration to the federal government, not individual states.